magpie-ea/magpie-v3-docs/docs/00_getting_started/01_installation.md

 # Installation

+## Pre-requisites
-To create an experiment you will need a recent version of [Node.js](https://nodejs.org) and npm (usually comes together with your Node.js installation).
+To create an experiment you will need [Node.js](https://nodejs.org) and npm (usually comes together with your Node.js installation).
 Node.js is a runtime for JavaScript, a language that predominantly runs in the browser.
 Magpie is therefore also written in JavaScript. npm is a package manager for JavaScript and allows you to install projects and libraries on your computer.

+Required are

+* Node.js v14.x or v16.x
+* npm v7 or v8

 ## Creating a project
 To create a new project, go to a directory of your choice and run